iamstarkov/hyper-keymap/README.md

 ## Usage

-There is a [default keymap](./default-keymap.js), exported from Hyper.
+There is a [default keymap](./default-keymap.js), which is used by Hyper.

-In order to rebind keys you need to add `keymap` object to your config, so it looks this:
+In order to change hotkeys you are unhappy with, add `keymap` object to your config:

 ```js
 module.exports = {